slutske22/leaflet-topography/README.md

    <h2 align="center"><a href="https://codesandbox.io/s/react-esri-leaflet-example-n15yn">&#128064; Demo &#128064;</a></h2>
 </p>

 leaflet-topography is a leaflet plugin which offers functions and layers for calculating and visuzalizing topographic data in a leaflet map.
-These tools are based on the Mapbox RGB encoded DEM, which means you must use your mapbox access token to use these tools.
+These tools are based on the [Mapbox RGB Encoded DEM](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/#mapbox-terrain-rgb), which means you must use your mapbox access token to use these tools.

 ## Installation and Use